filvaleriia/scaffold-based-metrics/README.md

     --ncpus 1
 ```

-The last option how to run it, you can use your own data, for this purpose existing script src/metrics_own_data.py or you can look for examples run_own_single_metrics_calculation.sh, the results will be in results folder in main folder:
+The last option is to run it with your own data.
+For this purpose, the script src/metrics_own_data.py exists or you can look for examples `run_own_single_metrics_calculation.sh`, the results will be stored in the results folder in the *`main`* directory:
 ```bash
 python3 src/metrics_own_data.py \
     --type_scaffold csk \